cmontella/docs/quickstart.eve.md

 ~~~
 ``````

-This record committed by this block is tagged `#greeting`, and has an attribute "message" with the value "hello world".
-Although tags have a special syntax, they are attributes like any other.
-We encourage you to classify groups of related records with tags.
+The record committed by this block is tagged `#greeting`, and has an attribute "message" with the value "hello world".
+Tags are attributes like any other, their special syntax notwithstanding.
+We encourage you to use tags to classify groups of related records.

 ## Finding records in Eve

-Eve finds every record that matches the supplied patterns, then binds new records to them.
-If no records match the search, then the block does not run at all.
-A block will only run if every pattern in a search matches at least one record.
-Let's search for the `#greeting` we just committed, and then display it in a text container:
+Blocks search for records, and then bind or commit new records.
+Let's search for the `#greeting` we just committed, and then display it on the screen:

 ~~~eve
 search